 - Remove pot from oven and use tongs to remove rolls to a plate.
-Carefully remove the skewers from the rolls and discard, then cover plate loosely with foil while you thicken the gravy.
+Carefully remove the skewers from the rolls and discard, then cover the plate loosely with aluminum foil ,while you thicken the gravy.

 - Place pot on the stovetop over medium-high heat.
-Combine cornstarch and cold water in a small bowl and add to liquid in pot.
-Bring mixture to a boil, stirring, until thickened.
-If necessary, add a bit more cornstarch/water to gravy if not thick enough.
+Combine cornstarch and cold water in a small bowl and add to liquid in pot a bit at a time, stirring between additions, until gravy thickens to your taste.
+If necessary, mix up and add a bit more cornstarch/water to gravy if not thick enough.
 Taste gravy and add additional salt, pepper and paprika, to taste.

 - To serve, cut rolls in half diagonally in the middle.
 Place halves on side mashed potatoes and spoon gravy over-top.
 Garnish with chopped parsley, if desired.